Building a sustainable semiconductor industry together

 Hi, I’m Sichen, and I am currently pursuing an Engineering Doctorate (EngD) at Eindhoven Engine.
 With a background in Industrial Design and a strong focus on user experience (UX) and interaction design, I completed my master’s at Eindhoven University of Technology.

-I now work within the focus area Inclusive Society, exploring how AI can bridge the gap between individuals with low literacy and the support systems around them.
+Currently, I work within the focus area of Inclusive Society.
+Here, I explore how AI can create more accessible and supportive environments for everyone.
 Our solution?
 Mijke, the Matchbot.

 Breaking barriers with AI

-My EngD project focuses on the development of Mijke from the Met Mij project, a conversational AI chatbot designed to support NT1 (Dutch as a first language) adults with limited basic skills in accessing local services.
-Hosted on WhatsApp and powered by a large language model, Mijke offers both voice and text interaction—reducing the barriers many users face with written communication.
+My EngD project focuses on the development of Mijke from the Met Mij project.
+Mijke is a conversational AI chatbot designed to support NT1 (Dutch as a first language) adults with limited basic skills in accessing local services.
+Hosted on WhatsApp and powered by a large language model, Mijke offers both voice and text interaction.
+This reduces the barriers many users face with written communication.

 The project explores five core challenges: